yoratoni/nfts-generator/README.md

 All the main app settings can be modified inside the [settings.py](settings/settings.py) file.
 The first class called `GlobalSettings` concerns all the main settings such as the main input directory, the name of the characters (character_directories) and other debugging settings.

 **NEW:** The character settings are now separated into multiple files, it's a lot more easier like this.
-About the character settings: [ElonSettings](settings/elon_settings.py) for example concerns the first character settings of our NFTs, this class, based on the `CharacterSettings` class allows to define custom parameters per character (exceptions, optional layers, etc..)
+About the character settings: [ElonSettings](settings/elon_settings.py) for example concerns the first character settings of our NFTs, this class, based on the `CharacterSettings` class allows to define custom parameters per character (exceptions, optional layers, etc..).

 After defining your character classes, you need to modify these lines into the [generator.py](https://github.com/ostra-project/Advanced-NFTs-Generator/blob/main/libs/generator.py#L187) file